youoldmiyoung/youoldmiyoung/README.md

 - 👋 Hi, I’m @youoldmiyoung!
 You can call me Mia.
-- 📚 I'm a Computer Information Systems student at Arizona State University.
+- 📚 I'm a Software Engineering (B.S.) student at Arizona State University.
 - 👀 I’m interested in (backend) web and mobile development, game development, and cybersecurity.
-- 🌱 I’m currently learning JavaScript, C, and C# within the context of Unity.
+- 🌱 I’m currently working with Python, JavaScript, C# (within the context of Unity), and Java.
-- 💞️ I’m looking to collaborate on game dev!
 - 📫 How to reach me ...
 Instagram: https://www.instagram.com/youoldmiyoung | email: upon request

 <!---